VbhvCloud/.github/profile/README.md

 - **Django RESTful API**: A Django-based backend offers a RESTful API for user and product management, supporting operations such as registration, login, and CRUD operations for product data, with AWS S3 integration for file storage.
 - **Security and Scalability**: Includes configurations for autoscaling, load balancing, security groups, and IAM roles to ensure application scalability and security.
 - **Comprehensive Deployment Scripts**: Provides scripts for deploying the Lambda function, managing database migrations, and automating AWS infrastructure setup and teardown.
+- **Monitoring and Logging**: The Monitoring and Logging directory contains configurations for monitoring application health and performance using AWS CloudWatch.
+CloudWatch is integrated with CloudWatch Logs for centralized log management and analysis, enabling effective monitoring and troubleshooting.

 ## Components